How to Stay Healthy During the Holidays—Both Physically *and* Mentally—in 5 Easy Steps

 2. Find a positive focal point.
 Start by picking a baby animal that gets your heart with every GIF.
 “It can be puppies, kittens, horses, pigs, whatever,” Savvas says.
 “Close your eyes and imagine your baby animal of choice crawling around you, falling over, playing, being adorable.
 Continue this until you notice yourself smile or not feel so serious.”
 (Not an animal person?
 Imagine hanging out with your BFF or taking a walk through the woods—whatever simple thing makes you happy.)
 When finished, take a moment to deeply breathe in and out.

-3. Accept there’s no ending.
+3. Accept there’s no end.
 By this, Savvas means, “Remember the truth that nothing is finished, everything is unfolding, nothing stays the same.
 Think about the possibility that within the next five minutes something positive can happen for you.
 Or, in the next 30 minutes, or, in the next hour, or day, etc.”

 The takeaway?
 By setting yourself up to think that something great can happen instead of preparing for the worst, you become more positive and open to opportunities that might come your way.